-The observations of the particle absorption coefficient $\sigma{ap}$ at Birkenes were upgraded in 2012 and in November 2017.
+The observations of the particle absorption coefficient σ{ap} at Birkenes were upgraded in 2012 and in November 2017.
 All 3 concerned instruments use the same physical principle, tracking the change of attenuation of light that passes through a filter while the filter is loaded with sampled particles.
-The 2012 instrument measures $\sigma{ap}$ at 3 wavelengths (470, 522, 660 nm) with considerably less electronic noise and significantly better long-term stability than the previous instrument of 2010 with one wavelength (522 nm).
-The 2017 instrument extends the spectral range to 7 wavelengths (370, 470, 520, 590, 660, 880, 950 nm).
-Panel c) of Figure 44 displays the $\sigma{ap}$ time series of the 2012, 3-wavelength filter absorption photometer, Panel d) the data of the 2010 one wavelength instrument.
+The 2012 instrument measures σ{ap} at 3 wavelengths (470, 522, 660 nm) with considerably less electronic noise and significantly better long-term stability than the previous instrument of 2010 with one wavelength (522 nm).
+The 2017 instrument extends the spectral range to 7 wavelengths (370, 470, 525, 590, 660, 880, 950 nm).
+Panel c) of Figure 43 displays the σ{av} time series of the 2012, 3-wavelength filter absorption photometer, Panel d) the data of the 2010 one wavelength instrument.
 For the 2010 instrument, the wavelength has been recalculated to the same green wavelength as observed by the nephelometer (550 nm) assuming an absorption Ångström coefficient of 1.
-Both panels use thin lines for daily averages, heavy lines for the running 8-week medians.
+Both panels use thin lines for daily averages, heavy lines for the running 55-day medians.
 The data of the 2017 instrument have been evaluated for consistency with the 2012 instrument over a whole year (see Appendix II).
-The data of the 2 instruments show a correlation coefficient $R^2$ of 0.97, i.e. 97% of the variation in one instrument is explained by the variation in the other instrument.
-This ensures that the 2017 instrument will continue the $\sigma{ap}$ time series consistently.
-The data of the 2017 instrument are displayed separately in Figure 45 below to prevent excessive information density in Figure 44.
+The data of the two instruments show a correlation coefficient R2 of 0.97, i.e., 97% of the variation in one instrument is explained by the variation in the other instrument.
+This ensures that the 2017 instrument will continue the σ{ap} time series consistently.
+The data of the 2017 instrument are displayed separately in Figure 44 below to prevent excessive information density in Figure 43.

-Figure 45: Time series of aerosol particle absorption coefficient $\sigma{ap}$ (top) and the absorption Ångström coefficient $\mathring{a}{ap}$ (bottom), both daily means, measured by the filter absorption photometer deployed at Birkenes in November 2017.
-The time series covers the years 2018 - 2020.
+Figure 44: Time series of aerosol particle absorption coefficient σ{ap} (top) and the absorption Ångström coefficient \mathring{a}{ap} (bottom), both daily means, measured by the filter absorption photometer deployed at Birkenes in November 2017.
+The time series covers the years 2018 - 2021.

-Turning back to Figure 44, Panel d) also displays the $\sigma{ap}$ running median time series of the 2012 filter absorption photometer (also recalculated to 550 nm wavelength) together with the data of the 2010 instrument as an indicator for the goodness of overlap between the 2 instruments measuring the same property (see appendix II page 161 for more details).
+Turning back to Figure 43, Panel d) also displays the σ{ap} running median time series of the 2012 filter absorption photometer (also recalculated to 550 nm wavelength) together with the data of the 2010 instrument as an indicator for the goodness of overlap between the two instruments measuring the same property (see Appendix II for more details).

-Apart from the variation with synoptic transport and air mass origin, $\sigma{ap}$ does not seem to exhibit significant seasonal variation.
-The values of $\sigma{ap}$ are in the range of 0.3 - 4 Mm-1 with annual means around 1 Mm-1.
+Apart from the variation with synoptic transport and air mass origin, σ{ap} does not seem to exhibit significant seasonal variation.
+The values of σ{ap} are in the range of 0.3 - 4 Mm-1 with annual means around 1 Mm-1.

-In order to cover the largest possible time period, panel f) of Figure 44 shows the time series of the aerosol particle single scattering albedo $\varpi_0$ based on the time series of the older filter absorption photometer (grey lines), again daily averages (thin line) and 8-week running median (heavy line), together with the respective time series of the new instrument (black lines).
-The single scattering albedo $\varpi_0$ quantifies the fraction of light scattered by the particles rather than absorbed.
-It thus quantifies how absorbing the average aerosol particle is, with $\varpi_0$ values decreasing with increasing absorption of the average particle.
-For a purely scattering aerosol, $\varpi_0$ is 1, and decreases with increasing fraction of light absorbing components in the aerosol particle phase.
-The most prominent feature in the $\varpi_0$ time series is the pronounced annual cycle, varying between 0.86 - 0.96, with lower $\varpi_0$ values and higher particle absorption in winter.
-The annual cycle in $\varpi_0$ has been discussed in previous reports of the Birkenes aerosol dataset, and has been connected to the combustion of biomass in wood stoves for domestic heating in the winter season.
+In order to cover the largest possible time period, panel f) of Figure 43 shows the time series of the aerosol particle single scattering albedo π_0 based on the time series of the older filter absorption photometer (grey lines), again daily averages (thin line) and 55-day running median (heavy line), together with the respective time series of the new instrument (black lines).
+The most prominent feature in the π_0 time series is the pronounced annual cycle, varying between 0.86 - 0.96, with lower π_0 values and higher particle absorption in winter.
+The annual cycle in π_0 has been discussed in previous reports of the Birkenes aerosol dataset and has been connected to the combustion of biomass in wood stoves for domestic heating in the winter season.